-But for the most part, advisers have given their clients a variant of “60% stocks, 30% bonds, 10% cash” since the 1980s.
+Yet for the most part, financial advisers have given their clients a variation of “60% stocks, 30% bonds, 10% cash” since the 1980s.

-Bull Market for Bonds is Over
+Bond Bull Market is Finally Over

-There’s Better Alternatives to Buying Bonds
+You Have Better Alternatives to Buying Bonds

 Stable income with less risk is the whole reason people buy bonds.
 However, both companies and governments have taken on an increasing amount of debt in recent years.
 Are bonds truly a safe investment anymore?